GRADUATE STUDENT RESOURCES

 - Select “Print Schedule and Options” tab to view and print your current registration schedule.

-For a more detailed walk-thru of the registration process, view the Self Service Student Registration Demo.
+For a more detailed walk-through of the registration process, view the Self Service Student Registration Demo.

 Some courses require special authorization from a department or have registration restrictions or pre-requisites.
 The academic department must approve and enter the authorization in the registration system for you to successfully register and remain in the course.
 Overflow policies vary with each department.
 Contact the specific department for authorization and overflow information.